-If you decide to take part in the trial, you will be asked to appoint a legal representative who can make decisions for you should you lose the capacity to do so.
+If you decide to take part in the trial, you will be asked to consent to your care home appointing a legal representative who can make decisions for you should you lose the capacity to do so.

 16. What if there is a problem?